 NASA’s New Horizons probe was launched in 2006.
 It reached Pluto in 2015, flying near the planet and taking high-resolution pictures that were finally downloaded on Earth in 2016.

-Do you have any interesting or fun facts about Pluto you’d like to share with us?
-Let us know in the comments section below!
+Do you know any interesting or fun facts about Pluto?
+Share them in the comments below!